Ford Mustang Mach-E 1400 First Ride: Here To Terrify And Educate

 We go for a ride in Ford’s extreme, all-electric ambassador.

 The acrid sting of burnt rubber irritates my eyes as the G forces try their best to yank them from their sockets.
-The five-point harnesses – cinched as tight as is tolerable – and a hip-crushing Sparco racing seat do an admirable job of keeping me in place.
+The five-point harnesses – cinched as tight as is tolerable – and a hip-crushing Recaro racing seat do an admirable job of keeping me in place.
 Vaughn Gittin, Jr. races to create ever more tire smoke and lateral force amid the violent shrieks from the 1,400-horsepower electric crossover we’re strapped into.

 That CUV is, loosely, a Ford Mustang Mach-E. More specifically, it's the Mach-E 1400 prototype, a joint project between Ford Performance and Gittin's RTR Vehicles to see just how far the Blue Oval's newest Mustang could go.
 It's a no-holds-barred approach to performance, with seven electric motors, up to 2,300 pounds of downforce, and the ability to switch from front- to rear- to all-wheel drive at the twist of a knob.
 It's the craziest EV this side of the record-breaking Volkswagen ID.R.
 And we went for a ride with one of the Mach-E 1400's creators.